 Game viewing also takes the form of game walks accompanied by a Resident Naturalist, and game rides on horseback.
 There also is camel riding, and night game drives are a definite must for guests, as are "bush" lunches or dinners.

 A new addition to the camp family is the Chimpanzee Sanctuary, and this site is also dedicated to the black rhino breeding area, which all guests are thrilled to visit.
 A boat ride through this haven is a pleasure indeed.
 This game sanctuary is the closest reserve to Nairobi (2.5 hrs drive) home to all the big five game, and has the highest ratio of game-to-area of any park or reserve in Kenya.

 Luxury tents, excellent game viewing, and superb cuisine places this Camp in a class of its own.

 Would you like to stay at Sweetwaters Serena Camp for a visit & safari?
-Have a look here for the best prices & offers available!
+Get in touch!